Fontainebleau Miami Beach

-The Fontainebleau Miami Beach (also known as Fontainebleau Hotel) is a hotel in Miami Beach, Florida.
+The Fontainebleau Miami Beach, also known as the Fontainebleau Hotel, is a hotel in Miami Beach, Florida, United States.
 Designed by Morris Lapidus, the luxury hotel opened in 1954.
-In 2007, the Fontainebleau Hotel was ranked ninety-third in the American Institute of Architects list of "America's Favorite Architecture".
-On April 18, 2012, the AIA's Florida Chapter ranked the Fontainebleau first on its list of Florida Architecture: 100 Years.
-100 Places.
+In 2007, the Fontainebleau Hotel was ranked ninety-third in the American Institute of Architects' (AIA) list of "America's Favorite Architecture".
+On April 18, 2012, the AIA's Florida Chapter ranked the Fontainebleau first on its list of "Florida Architecture: 100 Years.
+100 Places".

-The Fontainebleau Miami Beach is located on Collins Avenue and is owned by the Soffer family controlled Fontainebleau Resorts.
+The Fontainebleau Miami Beach is located on Collins Avenue and is owned by the Soffer family-controlled Fontainebleau Resorts.

 History

+20th century

 The hotel was built by hotelier Ben Novack on the grounds of the former Harvey Firestone estate.
 Novack owned and operated the hotel until its bankruptcy in 1977.
+The Fontainebleau was designed by Morris Lapidus, who was known for wearing bow ties and incorporated them into the design.

 The Fontainebleau is noted for its victory in the landmark 1959 Florida District Courts of Appeal decision, Fontainebleau Hotel Corp. v.
 Forty-Five Twenty-Five, Inc. 114 So.
 2d 357, in which the Fontainebleau Hotel successfully appealed an injunction by the neighboring Eden Roc Hotel to prevent construction of an expansion that blocked sunlight to the Eden Roc's swimming pool.
-The Court rejected the Eden Roc's claim to an easement allowing sunlight, in favor of affirming the Fontainebleau's vertical property rights to build on its land.
+The court rejected the Eden Roc's claim to an easement allowing sunlight, in favor of affirming the Fontainebleau's vertical property rights to build on its land.
 It stated that the "ancient lights" doctrine had been unanimously repudiated in the United States.

 In the 1970s, a suite in the hotel was used by members of the Black Tuna Gang to run their operations.
-This is recounted in the 2011 documentary Square Grouper, which follows the burgeoning marijuana-smuggling trade of the mid-to-late 1970s.
-It was at this time that large amounts of the drug were being shipped to southeastern Florida; the film alleges that more than ninety percent of the United States' illicit demand was being met through such channels.
+The gang's use of the hotel is recounted in the 2011 documentary Square Grouper.
+The film follows the burgeoning marijuana-smuggling trade of the mid-to-late 1970s, when large amounts of the drug were being shipped to southeastern Florida; the film alleges that more than 90 percent of the United States' illicit demand was being met through such channels.

 In 1978, Stephen Muss bought the Fontainebleau Hotel for $27 million, thus rescuing it from bankruptcy.
-He injected an additional $100 million into the hotel for improvements and hired the Hilton company to manage it.
-In 2005, the Muss Organization sold the Fontainebleau to Turnberry Associates for $165 million.